davidjbradshaw/iframe-resizer/docs/parent_page/options.md

 Set the number of pixels the iFrame content size has to change by, before triggering a resize of the iFrame.

+### warningTimeout

+	default: 5000
+	type:    integer

+Set the number of milliseconds after which a warning is logged if the iFrame has not responded.
+Set to `0` to supress warning messages of this type.

 ### widthCalculationMethod

     default: 'scroll'